syncfusion-content/uwp-docs/uwp/SfDockingManager/Document-Windows.md

 # Document Windows

 Document window is one of the states available in the `SfDockingManager`.
-To make the children of the `SfDockingManager` as Document, set child's `DockState` values as Document.
+To make the children of the `SfDockingManager` as Document, set child's `DockState` value as Document.

 All the Document windows are added in a `DocumentContainer`.
 Content can be switched by clicking the item header or choosing item from TabStripMenu.